abdulazeem-tk4vr/LIVEMart/README.md

-As a part of the course requirements for Object Oriented Programming, we were required to develop an application (Android/Web based/Stand-alone) for e-marketing that connects customers (individuals who shop for home purpose) to retailers (people dealing with multiple items who stores items in large quantities) and retailers to wholesalers (warehouse maintaining people) with the below mentioned mandatory functionalities.
+As a part of the course requirements for Object Oriented Programming, we were required to develop an application (Android/Web based/Stand-alone) for e-marketing that connects customers (individuals who shop for home purpose) to retailers (people dealing with multiple items who stores items in large quantities) and retailers to wholesalers (warehouse maintaining people) with the mentioned mandatory functionalities in the problem statement.
 <br/>
 <br/>
 Problem Statement :